Driminary/python-qr-project/README.md

 submit your changes and I will merge and credit you accordingly.
 Alternatively, contact me via my university email py12tja@leeds.ac.uk if you have anything to say about the project.

+Check the 'release' folder for current releases, the 'source' folder contains the up to date project as a whole.

+See the LICENSE file for copyright information.